silx-kit/fabio/doc/source/man/eiger2cbf.rst

 Image preprocessing:
 ++++++++++++++++++++

-Images are patched onto the center of a square frame, and transformation are applied in this order:
+Images are patched onto the center of a square frame, and transformations are applied in this order:

 **-\-rotation** ROTATION
    Rotate the initial image by this value in degrees.
 Must be a multiple